acceleratescience/ai-core-concepts/docs/nlp.md

 -  **Question Answering** answering questions where the answer can be found in a text that has been provided.
 E.g. answering questions from a given textbook.
 -  **Sentiment Analysis** analysing whether a piece of text is positive or negative in its sentiment.
 -  **Named Entity Recognition** picking out certain key entities from a phrase.
 For example, picking out names of molecules, drugs or diseases from text.
--  **Text classification** assigns predefined categories to text documents.
+-  **Text classification** assigns predefined categories to text documents such as genre of a paper.
 -  **Coreference resolution** identifies which references to people or objects in a text are referring to the same entity, such as when “it” and “the paper” are referring to the same item
 -  **Semantic similarity** is identifying whether two pieces of text have similar meanings
 -  **Relation extraction** identifies relations between two entities in text, like “Paris is a city” or “the apple is green”.